Phala-Network/lensapi-oracle-consumer-contract/src/README.md

 npx @phala/fn build src/index.ts
 ```

-You will see output similar to the example below. and a file in ./dist/index.js will be generated.
+You will see output similar to the example below, and a file in ./dist/index.js will be generated.

 ```bash
 ➜  example npx @phala/fn build src/index.ts